amplab/succinct/spark/README.md

 ## Example Programs

-The Succinct-Spark packages includes a few [examples](src/main/scala/edu/berkeley/cs/succinct/examples/) that elucidate the usage of its API.
+Succinct on Apache Spark includes a few [examples](src/main/scala/edu/berkeley/cs/succinct/examples/) that elucidate the usage of its API.
 To run these examples, we provide convenient scripts to run them in the `bin/` directory.
 In particular, to execute the